Click here to call us +61 2 9929 0226

 ← Return to Knowledge Library

-What if my works are done without planning approval or don’t comply with the Design and Building Practitioners Legislation?
+What if my works are done without planning approval or don’t comply with the Design and Building Practitioners Act?

 Category: Strata